cybertraining-dsc/su21-reu-372/project/index.md

 Due to the arduous labor to identify this disorder a Machine Learning algorithm based on prediction from the early symptoms would be help Doctors to identify Hashimoto in early stages as well as any other health issues related to it like H pylori or inadequate diets this will be helpful for patients that would be able to get the correct treatment in an early stage of the illness avoiding future complications.
 Also a data research algorithm dedicated to find patient testimonies of improvements or even completed healed and how were these improvements obtained.

-Here comes a convincing introduction to the problem:
 Hashimoto autoimmune diseases have been linked to the infection caused by H pylori bacteria.
 H pylori is until the date the most common chronic bacterial infection, Affecting half of the world's population and is known for the presence of Caga antigens which are virulents strains that have been found in organ and non organ specific autoimmune diseases.
 Another important trigger of hashimoto disorder is the inadequate modern diet patterns and the environmental factors that are closely related to it.
 For instance certain food consumption are an essential factor that trigs the disorder since The majority food being consumed is highly preserved and the consumption of artificial flavorings and sugars have dramatically increase in the past years, adding to it the use of chemicals and insecticides in the fruits and vegetables and the massive introduction of hormones for the meat production, all this can be the cause of the rise of autoimmune diseases.